-Thomas Baxter’s experience working to develop Pennsylvania’s Trail systems makes him an ideal match for the September 11th National Memorial Trail (911 Trail), the nonprofit organization responsible for advocacy and development of a Trail that links the World Trade Center in New York, the Pentagon in Washington D.C and the Flight 93 Memorial in Shanksville, Pennsylvania.
-Baxter joins the organization in the new position of Executive Director.
+Thomas Baxter’s experience working to develop Pennsylvania’s Trail systems makes him an ideal match for the September 11th National Memorial Trail Alliance (911 NMT), the nonprofit organization responsible for advocacy and development of a Trail that links New York City’s September 11 th Memorial and Museum, Flight 93 National Memorial in

-As Executive Director Baxter is responsible for implementing the 911 Trail vision, which includes completing sections of the September 11th National Memorial Trail.
-He works with public and private stakeholders, as well as partnering organizations, to make sure the trail moves forward smoothly, duties include community outreach engagement with elected and municipal leaders within the multi state network.
+As President Baxter is responsible for implementing the 911 Trail vision, which includes completing sections of the September 11th National Memorial Trail.
+He works with public and private stakeholders, as well as partnering organizations, to make sure the 911 NMT moves forward smoothly, duties include community outreach engagement with elected and municipal leaders within the multi state network.

-The September 11th National Memorial Trail is a 1,300 mile system of trails and roadways that are a symbol of resiliency and character that links the World Trade Center in New York, the Pentagon in Washington D.C and the Flight 93 Memorial in Shanksville, Pennsylvania.
-It serves as a tribute to the fallen men and women who perished on September 11, 2001.
-The multipurpose trail system provides cyclists, hikers and walkers a valued public resource and an opportunity to experience breathtaking landscapes, meet new towns and engage in this unique historic trail.
-Through the efforts of The September 11th Trail Alliance, along with cooperation of local and state governments, assistance of federal agencies, and great friendships of East Coast Greenway, the trail is real today.
+The September 11th National Memorial Trail is a 1,300-mile system of trails and roadways that are a symbol of resiliency and character, it serves as a tribute to the fallen men and women who perished on September 11, 2001.
+The multipurpose Trail system provides cyclists, hikers and walkers a valued public resource and an opportunity to experience breathtaking landscapes, meet new towns and engage in this unique historic trail.
+Through the efforts of the 911 NMT, along with cooperation of local and state governments, assistance of federal agencies, and great friendships of East Coast Greenway, the trail is real today.

 Amy Valenty became involved with the September 11th National Memorial Trail Alliance in 2017.